lbw1995/TF-EPI/README.md

 For usage:

     python ./main.py rbpretraining [tokenizer path] [input dir path] [model save path] [batch size] [number hidden layers] [max tokenizer length]
+Parameters required:

-Here the tokenizer path is the path of tokenizer.
+Tokenizer path : the path of tokenizer.
 You are suggested to use the tokenizer under the folder tokenizer.

-The input dir path is the folder path of DNA sequences.
+The input dir path : the folder path of DNA sequences.

-The model save path is the path you used to save the pretrained model.
+The model save path : the path you used to save the pretrained model.

 The batch size : Default 2